 Skip to Content

 This page provides up-to-date information and links to important documents regarding the 6 lawsuits filed against Kroger for failure to pay overtime compensation to Assistant Store Managers who work at the company’s “Fred Meyer,” “Fry’s Food & Drug,” “King Soopers/City Market,” “Kroger,” “Pick ‘n Save,” and “Smith’s Food & Drug” stores across the United States.
-The lawsuits allege that Assistant Store Managers – now referred to as Assistant Store Leaders – routinely work more than 40 hours a week in order to perform their job duties but are improperly denied overtime compensation, even though they perform the same job duties as their hourly-paid colleagues.
-The lawsuits assert claims under federal law (and, in the case of the King Soopers/City Market lawsuit, Colorado law).
-Copies of the legal paperwork describing the claims can be found below:
+The lawsuits allege that Assistant Store Managers – now called Assistant Store Leaders – routinely work more than 40 hours a week in order to perform their job duties but are improperly denied overtime compensation, even though they perform the same job duties as their hourly-paid colleagues.
+The lawsuits primarily assert claims under federal law.

 Fred Meyer